The "L" list of mystery authors, with their

 Series, the Renaissance Faire Mystery Series, the Stock Car Racing Mystery

 Series, and the Pet Psychic Mystery Series.
-As Cook, they write the Sweet
+The Lavenes also write the

 Pepper Fire Brigade Mystery Series which takes place in Tennessee.
 Stella